FordyceLab/ImageStitcher/README.md

 !["One Piece at a Time"](/resources/one_piece_at_a_time.png)

 ## Overview
 ImageStitcher is a set of classes and functions to stitch (concatenate tiled arrays), flat-field correct, and background-subtract image rasters.
-It is primarily intended for use with images generated via Fordyce lab RunPack, but is also capable of stitching arbitrary multi-dimensional Micromanager-generated .ome.tif stacks (TODO).
+It is primarily intended for use with images generated via Fordyce lab RunPack, but is also capable of stitching arbitrary multi-dimensional Micromanager-generated .ome.tif stacks.
 Basic logging is provided for convenience.

 ### Architecture
 - **StitchingSettings**: High-level class for management of general stiching settings and flat-field correction images/parameters